Gunman kills 5 in attack at Maryland newspaper building

 "I don't know why.
 I don't know why he stopped," he said.

-Associated Press writers Eric Tucker in Washington and Michael Balsamo in Los Angeles contributed to this story.
+Associated Press writer Michael Balsamo in Los Angeles contributed to this story.

-This story has been corrected to show that the White House spokeswoman's last name is Walters, not Walter.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.